 SKCV offers fantastic opportunities for volunteers to engage with the local culture in a fascinating part of India that is easily accessible but off the track for most tourists.

-There are many ways to get involved, including working in the non-formal schools in the boys’ village or girls’ centre.
+There are many ways to get involved, including working in the non-formal schools in the boys’ village or girls’ center.
 Volunteers are encouraged to develop a curriculum topic or booklet during their stay so that they leave behind something meaningful when they return home.
-Subjects taught include Telegu (the state language), English, maths, arts, crafts and tailoring.
+Subjects taught include Telegu (the state language), English, maths, arts, crafts, and tailoring.

 Boys in the community village